A Nightmare on Elm Street 2: Freddy's Revenge: Plot

-Five years after Freddy Krueger's apparent defeat, the Walsh family has moved into Nancy Thompson's former home.
-Their teenage son, Jesse, has a nightmare about Krueger.
-Jesse and his friend Lisa Webber discover Nancy Thompson's diary in his room, detailing her nightmares, which are strikingly similar to his.
+Five years after Freddy Krueger's apparent defeat, (Note: As depicted in A Nightmare on Elm Street (1984)) the Walsh family has moved into Nancy Thompson's former home.
+Their teenage son, Jesse, has a nightmare about Freddy.
+Jesse and his friend Lisa Webber discover Nancy's diary in his room, detailing her nightmares, which are strikingly similar to his.
 Small fires occur around the house, culminating in the spontaneous combustion of the Walshes' pet birds.

-Jesse has another nightmare where Freddy tells him to kill for him.
+Jesse has another nightmare where Krueger tells him to kill for him.
 The dreams grow more intense, and he unsuccessfully attempts different measures to keep himself awake.
 He eventually begins wandering the streets at night.
 One night, he is caught by his gym teacher, Coach Schneider, in a gay bar and is made to run laps at school as punishment.
 In the gym showers, Freddy emerges and kills Schneider.
 Afterward, Jesse is horrified to see the glove on his hand.
 He is escorted home by the police after being found wandering the streets naked.
-Lisa takes Jesse to the abandoned factory where Freddy Krueger worked, but they find nothing there.
+Lisa takes Jesse to the abandoned factory where Freddy worked, but they find nothing there.

 The following night, Jesse attends Lisa's pool party and kisses her, but his body begins to change, and he leaves in a panic.
 He goes to his friend Ron Grady's house, confesses to killing Schneider, and instructs Grady to watch him as he sleeps.
-When Grady falls asleep, Freddy emerges from Jesse's body and kills him.
-Freddy then changes back to Jesse, who flees back to Lisa's house.
+When Grady falls asleep, Freddy emerges from Jesse's body and kills Grady.
+Freddy then changes back to Jesse, who flees to Lisa's house.
 Lisa realizes that Jesse's terror is giving Freddy his strength, but he cannot stop fearing him and transforms again.
 Freddy attacks Lisa but realizes he cannot harm her due to Jesse's influence.
 He goes outside instead, where he slaughters the partygoers before escaping.

 Lisa drives to the abandoned factory, having to control her fear before confronting Freddy.
 She pleads with Jesse to fight Freddy, confesses her love for him, and kisses Freddy.
 After this, Jesse begins to fight back.
 Freddy combusts and turns to ash, from which Jesse emerges.

 Later, as Jesse, Lisa, and Lisa's friend Kerry are taking the bus to school, Jesse notices similarities to his original nightmare and panics.
 Kerry insists it is all over before Freddy's clawed arm bursts through her chest.
 Freddy laughs as the bus drives into the field, just as in Jesse's first nightmare.